Pulpit Today Sermon

 (Illustration) In the 1990’s I twice travelled to Russia to plant churches.
-It was a team effort where American Pastors would rent theatres or large auditoriums in Moscow and, by use of translators, present the message of Christ.
+It was a team effort where American Pastors would rent theatres or large auditoriums in Moscow and, by use of translators, present the message of Jesus Christ.
 After several days we would then install a Russian Pastor to lead the Church.
-This was happening immediately after the collapse of the Soviet Union.
+It was all occurring just after the collapse of the Soviet Union.
 The Russian Christians from the Underground Church told us horror stories of persecution.
-During the reign of Communism it had forbidden parents from even reading the Bible to their children so you can imagine the spiritual starvation of the Russians.
-You could preach a simple Gospel message and nearly everyone in the congregation would walk forward to accept Christ.
-On one of my visits a Russian told me something.
+During the reign of Communism it had forbidden parents from even reading the Bible to their children, so you can imagine the spiritual starvation of the Russians.
+As I, and other American pastors, preached a simple Gospel message, nearly everyone in the congregation would walk forward to accept Christ as we made the “altar call.”
+On one of my visits a Russian pastor’s wife told me something.
 She said, “We have a saying here.
 “We love to lock doors.””
 Here’s what she meant.
-You can approach a theatre or large arena that has thirty or forty doors of entrance, but only one set of doors provides passage into that building.
+You can approach a theatre or large arena that has thirty or forty doors of entrance, but only one set of doors provides passage into that particular building.
 It’s really frustrating, especially when a mass of people is trying to squeeze through.
-But it’s all by design.
+But it was all by Government’s design!
 It was Communism’s way of controlling its citizens.
-Locking doors is a means of “crowd control” and shows that Government is in charge!
+Locking doors was a means of “crowd control,” and showing the people that Government is in charge!

-We have to be careful which doors we choose because they don’t all lead to safe places.
+But generally speaking, everyone faces closed doors.
+And it’s not always a bad thing!
+This is why we must exercise discernment, because choosing because choosing the wrong door can lead to dangerous places.
 Sometimes you can bolt through a door and immediately realize you’re in the wrong place.
 That’s why we need to stay sensitive to the Holy Spirit.
 It is always appropriate to pray for God to bolt and barricade every door that is not designed for your passage.

 What if you had nothing but closed doors to friendship, education, or employment?
 What if doors of opportunity were always closed?
 Worse yet, image not being able to access God during a time of crisis and doors of prayer were barricaded?